Foreign Visitors Fellowship Program

 It is the responsibility of applicants to make sure that letters of reference should arrive at the Center by the deadline.

-Referees can send their signed letters either by post or by e-mail.
+Referees are requested to send their signed letters by e-mail: email@example.com.

 The selection will be conducted in two stages: